 Electric Green was a new color for 1999

-1999 was the first year that saw a Mustang using independent rear suspension.
+1999 was the first year that saw a Mustang using independent rear suspension; this configuration wouldn't become standard for the entire Mustang line-up until 2015.
 IRS used a combination of steel and aluminum arms, creating a suspension unit that weighed 80 pounds.
 Despite the additional weight, most enthusiasts agreed that the improved suspension made the Cobra a much more pleasant car to drive.

 Unfortunately, 1999 was also the first of several challenging years for the SVT Cobra.
 Due to horsepower numbers not matching the advertised values, Ford ended up recalling all ’99 SVT Cobras in order to improve the exhaust and intake manifolds to ensure that customers got the horsepower that they were promised.